-115.378 (e) Supervisory staff (Superintendent and DJO's) confirmed that the facility may discipline a resident for sexual contact with a staff only upon a finding that the staff member did not consent to such contact.
+115.378 (e) Supervisory staff confirmed that the facility may discipline a resident for sexual contact with a staff only upon a finding that the staff member did not consent to such contact.
 There were no incidents of this type reported in the past 12 months.

 115.378 (f) Stoddard County Regional Detention Center Sexual Abuse and Assault Brochure states residents cannot get in trouble for filing a grievance.
-Furthermore, page 25 of the PREA Packet states a report of sexual abuse in good faith based upon a reasonable belief that the alleged conduct occurred, even if an investigation does not establish evidence sufficient to substantiate the allegation.
+Furthermore, page 20 of the PREA Packet states a report of sexual abuse in good faith based upon a reasonable belief that the alleged conduct occurred, even if an investigation does not establish evidence sufficient to substantiate the allegation.

 115.378 (g) The PREA Policy Book for the Stoddard County Regional Juvenile Detention Center prohibits sexual contact between residents.
 All sexual contact is subject to disciplinary action.
-In Random Staff interviews, 10 of 10 staff confirmed sexual contact between residents was prohibited at the facility.
+In Random Staff interviews, 11 of 11 staff confirmed sexual contact between residents was prohibited at the facility.
 They also confirmed they would report all allegations of sexual contact, sexual harassment, and sexual abuse.
 The outside investigative agencies would determine if sexual conduct was coerced, and a crime was committed.

-Considering the evidence gathered from documentation reviews and interviews the facility meets the requirements of standard 115.378 (a-g)
+The facility meets the requirements of standard 115.378 (a-g)